alan-kudelko/DrinkCreator6000/README.md

 #### 8.2 Custom Segments

-When compiling a program, the linker is responsible for placing variables and code in the correct memory segments — e.g., initialized variables go into the .data section, uninitialized variables into .bss, and so on.
-This process is typically handled automatically by the default linker script.
+When compiling a program, the linker is responsible for placing variables and code into the correct memory segments — for example, initialized variables go into the .data section, uninitialized variables into .bss, and so on.
+This process is usually handled automatically by the default linker script.

-However, relying solely on the default script provides no guarantee that specific variables will be placed next to each other in memory.
-Their placement may vary depending on factors such as the order of .o files passed to the linker.
+However, relying solely on the default script does not guarantee that specific variables will be placed contiguously in memory.
+Their placement can vary depending on factors such as the order of .o files passed to the linker.

-To ensure that all data related to each task — namely the Task Control Block (TCB), task stack, and its corresponding guard zone — are placed contiguously in memory, I defined a custom .tdat memory section with additional subsection for each task and its corresponding guardzone.
-This approach allows for reliable monitoring of stack overflows via a dedicated task.
+To ensure that all data related to each task — specifically the Task Control Block (TCB), task stack, and its corresponding guard zone — are placed contiguously in memory, I defined a custom .tdat memory section.
+This section is further divided into subsections, one for each stack and guard zone.
+This layout allows for reliable and predictable stack overflow detection, as a dedicated task can systematically inspect each guard zone to verify memory integrity.

+I chose to manually assign each guard zone and task stack to its own subsection in the linker script to ensure strict ordering and prevent unexpected memory layout issues.
+This eliminates any ambiguity and guarantees that variables appear exactly where intended in SRAM.

+This configuration is reflected in the following linker script fragment:

     .tdat (NOLOAD) :
     {